contao/docs-archive/cookbook/contao4/bundle-dev/local-dev-environment.md

   exceptions occur, it also has caching deactivated for most parts by default.
 If you just added a new backend module that does not appear or you are clearing the cache every time you are tweaking a dca field, try this one instead.

 * Run ``composer dump-autoload`` to regenerate the autoload files.
-If you are using a PSR-4 class root in your bundle (and you are not using autoloader optimizations) you'll only have to run this if your class root changes.
+If you are using a PSR-4 class root in your bundle and you are not using autoloader optimizations (which is recommended during development for exactly these reasons) you'll only have to run this if your class root changes.
 If you use class maps in your bundle, however, for these you must call it whenever you add a new one.